 The idea of an asset-based workflow is commonplace but deserves some focused discussion.

-A soundscape is constructed by combining a number of separate assets of different types.
+flag Important A soundscape is constructed by combining a number of separate assets of different types.
 At the root of it all a master javascript describes relationships between other assets and can thus represent the process to produce a final result.
-Javascripts can reference other javascripts, clap plugins, audio files, song.hz files, etc all of which combine to produce your final mix.
+Javascripts can reference other javascripts, audio plugins, audio files, song.hz files, envelopes, etc all of which combine to produce your final mix.

 Let's now elaborate these themes in the context of Hz.